Ian-Marcel/FlatSync/README.md

 	- By default `flatsync` is quite verbose with which task is being run within the program at the time, even when running in the background(ex.: scheduled sync), for now, if you wish to omit standard output from `flatsync`, add `1>/dev/null` at the end of the command, it will still show error messages though.
 Here's an example:
 - [x] [MINOR] Support for synchronization of user flatpak overrides.
 	- Flatsync will sync the folder `overrides` in `~/.local/share/flatpak` together with the list of apps.
+- [ ] [PATCH] Adding `machine_id` to `last_updated_device` for better distinguishing devices.
+    - FlatSync is checks the device name before syncing, it stores the device name together with the list of apps, but there'a problem, if >=2 devices have the same name, FlatSync will think that they're the same device, not syncing properly or worse, messing up with list of applications.
 - [ ] [MAJOR] Support for exclusive applications on a single device
   - A persistent file named `exclusive` stores the names of these applications.
   - How it goes: